luke2533/prime-mobile/README.md

 - README PrimeMobile overview
 - README Target audience
 - READNE User needs and how there are met

+### 6.20 Updates to README 1.3 - 1.4

+Additions:

+- README Goals of the buisness
+- README User stories

 ## 7.0 Deployment